wp-plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed Admin-only columns being shown if in Select Columns view
+* Turned off Admin-only columns by default, and added option to force showing of Admin-only options the Approved column will always be able to be shown.

 = 2.0 =
 * This upgrade deserves a new version number.
 Added directory capabilities. <em>Killer</em> directory capabilities.
 * Added a form field identifier to more easily find out the form ID.
 Check out the FAQ "How do I find a field ID?"